grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped switches controlling filters on and off.
 "There was an explosion..."

 Percy sighed.
 "I fucking know that Cassandra.
-Did the explosion hit the sub with the ram by any chance?
+Did the explosion hit the _Grackle_ by any chance?
 Are those fuckers sinking right now?"

 "I...
 I can't tell.
 There's nothing but silence out there at the moment."